-The following table shows the underwriting fees to be paid to the underwriters by us in connection with this offering.
-This underwriting fee is the difference between the offering price to the public and the amount the underwriters pay to us to purchase the notes (expressed as a percentage of the principal amount of the notes).
+The following table shows the underwriting fee to be paid to the underwriters by us in connection with this offering.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' overallotment option.
+This underwriting fee is the difference between the offering price to the public and the amount the underwriters pay to us to purchase the common units.